GAQC Issues Schedule of Expenditures of Federal Awards Practice Aids

 - Gain an understanding the status of other single audit quality efforts nearing completion.

 The GAQC launched a series of task forces to address deficiencies that were noted in a federal study on the quality of audits performed under Office of Management and Budget (OMB) Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations (Circular A-133)—also referred to as single audits.
 As we reported in GAQC Alert #52, the study results are detailed in a report titled, Report on National Single Audit Sampling Project (the PCIE report), that was issued by the President's Council on Integrity and Efficiency (PCIE).
-The report can be accessed by clicking here.
 One of the AICPA task forces established in response to the PCIE report was the SEFA Task Force (TF).
 The SEFA TF charge was to: (1) review the deficiencies noted in federal study relating to the SEFA: (2) review the PCIE report recommendations; and (3) determine appropriate responses.

 SEFA Deficiencies Noted in the PCIE Report.
 The following are among the SEFA deficiencies cited in the PCIE report: